flowdock/api-docs/docs/How-To-Create-Bidirectional-Integrations.md

 }
 ```

-This example defines an "assign to me" action.
-When it's clicked in the Flowdock UI, a signed POST request will be sent to the defined URL.

 ## Receiving UpdateActions

-The basic premise is to securely authenticate the user in the target system (your application) using their Flowdock user ID and then perform the actions as the user.
+The basic premise is to securely authenticate the user in the target system (your application) using their Flowdock user ID and then perform the actions as the user (and update the thread in Flowdock).

-### An example Ruby on Rails controller for receiving an UpdateAction request from Flowdock
+Below is an example Ruby on Rails controller action for receiving an UpdateAction request from Flowdock.

 ```ruby
   def assign_to_me
     user_id = decode_flowdock_user_id(ENV['OAUTH_APP_SECRET'])